Accenture/mercury/guides/CHAPTER-5.md

    you have not vetted directly.
 4. protect.info.endpoints - Optional.
 You may protect certain "known" REST endpoints such as "/info" or "/env" from unauthorized access.
-5. env.variables - parameters in the application.properties are automatically overriden by Java properties.
-   To allow some environment variables to override your run-time parameters, you may define them in this parameter.
-6. spring.application.name/application.name, info.app.version and info.app.description - please update application
+5. spring.application.name/application.name, info.app.version and info.app.description - please update application
    name and information before you start your project. spring.application.name and application.name can be used interchangeably.